TellinaTool/tellina/README.md

 Tellina uses natural language processing (NLP) to translate an English sentence, such as "Find text file in the current folder", into a bash command, such as `find . -name "*.txt"`.

+You can try it now at http://tellina.rocks .
+Or, you can install it locally; this document tells you how.

 ### Install Tensorflow:

 Follow the instructions on the [Tensorflow website](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html).
 The simplest way is to install using [`pip3`](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#pip-installation).